pluggdapps/tayra/docs/filter_blocks.rst

 Globally defined code blocks will be interpreted in the global scope and the side effects created by the code block will be available to all function and methods defined in the template script.

+To learn how to extend filter blocks with a plugin, refer to ITayraFilterBlock section in this `article <./develop.html>`_.